 6sqft’s ongoing series The Urban Lens invites photographers to share work exploring a theme or a place within New York City.
-In this installment, Will Ellis takes us through the relics and ruins of Staten Island’s Arthur Kill Road.
+In this installment, award-winning photographers James and Karla Murray return to give us a behind-the-scenes tour of Murray’s Cheese.
 Are you a photographer who’d like to see your work featured on The Urban Lens?
 Get in touch with us at [email protected].

 Automat by Berenice Abbott, 1936

 In the 1930s, ‘40s, and ‘50s Automats were a New York City dining staple for a hard-working lunch crowd, a modernist icon for a boundless machine-age future.
 At their height there were over three dozen in the city, serving 800,000 people a day.
 And nearly everyone who actually experienced Automats in their heyday says the same thing: They never forgot the thrill of being a kid at the Automat.

 Created by Joseph Horn and Frank Hardart in Philadelphia in 1902, coin-operated Automats were lovingly-designed Art Deco temples to modern efficiency.
 Sleek steel and glass vending machine grids displayed sandwiches and main dishes as well as desserts and sides, each in their own little boxes, square and even, clean and well-lit.
 You put a coin in the slot, opened the door and removed your food—which was reportedly quite good, as the founders took terrific pride in their craft.

 What was it about the experience that made for such a lasting memory?